rflperry/rflperry.github.io/_pages/about.md

   - /about.html
 ---

-PhD student in statistics at the University of Washington in Seattle, working with Daniela Witten on problems in selective inference.
+PhD student in statistics at the University of Washington in Seattle, advised by Daniela Witten on problems in selective inference.

 Previously:
 - Fulbright scholar with Bernhard Schölkopf at the [Max Planck Empirical Inference Department](https://is.mpg.de/employees/rperry)